Torfkopp/Raijin/README.md

 <br />

   <p>
     A free, simple weather TUI that pulls data without the need for an API key, account, or subscription.
 Weather data is from <a href="https://api.weather.gov/">NWS</a> and <a href="https://open-meteo.com/en/docs">OpenMeteo</a>.
-Moon phase data is from <a href="https://viewbits.com/docs/moon-phase-api-documentation">ViewBits</a>. <br /> Only supports Linux at the moment.
+Moon phase data is from <a href="https://viewbits.com/docs/moon-phase-api-documentation">ViewBits</a>. <br /> Only supports Mac and Linux at the moment.
   </p>

 </div>